-Twisting is one of the most common actions we perform on a daily basis.
-According to Oxford dictionary, twisting means bending into a specified position, moving in such a way that two parts of a body are facing in opposite directions or causing to rotate.
+Twisting is one of the most common actions we perform daily.
+According to the Oxford dictionary, twisting means bending into a specified position, moving in such a way that two parts of a body are facing in opposite directions or causing to rotate.
 The subject of this post is the latter part of the definition causing things to rotate or twist.

 To make it a terrific learning experience start by asking some questions about twisting.
 What can you do to twist an empty can of soda without using your hands directly?
 Is it possible to twist a can of soda by filling it with water?
-Why not?
+Why or why not?
 Would poking holes in a can help it twist?
 Does it matter where the holes are?
 Their shape?
-And direction?

 My family doesn’t buy or consume any products that come in cans, so we had quite an adventure looking for cans in recycling bins in back alleys.
 What we wouldn’t do for science!
-We found that longer cans twist much faster than standard cans, so if you can get hold of a beer can or two that would work even better than a soda can.
+We found that longer cans twist much faster than standard cans, so if you can get hold of a beer can, that would work even better than a soda can.

 Twisting Soda Can Experiment for Kids